denoptim-project/DENOPTIM/doc/developer_manual.md

 The [ProgramTask](#denoptim.task.ProgramTask) implementation dealing with combinatorial experiments is the [FragSpaceExplorer](#denoptim.programs.combinatorial.FragSpaceExplorer), while the algorithm is coded in the [CombinatorialExplorerByLayer](#denoptim.combinatorial.CombinatorialExplorerByLayer).
 Given a graph, i.e., the so-called root graph, all the combinations of fragments that can be attached on the root graph are obtained from the [FragsCombinationIterator](#denoptim.fragspace.FragsCombinationIterator).
 Once the combination of fragments to be attached on the root graph is defined, the construction of the resulting graph, or graphs (multiple graphs can result by closing different sets of fundamental rings on the same spanning tree) is done by the [GraphBuildingTask](#denoptim.combinatorial.CombinatorialExplorerByLayer).

-This type of run has the capability to periodically save [CheckPoints](#denoptim.combinatorial.CheckPoint) that allow to restart the exploration should is be interrupted by any reason.
+This type of run has the capability to periodically save [CheckPoints](#denoptim.combinatorial.CheckPoint) that allow to restart the exploration should it be interrupted by any reason.

 ### Graph Editing {#GE}